 - Toonly: You’ll find a few more design options from Toonly, such as more detailed background settings.
 It works very similar to Doodly.
 The styles are slightly different, so try them both and see which you prefer and what your audience responds to.

 - VideoScribe: Another option is VideoScribe.
-It works similar to the other two but has more support options.
-You can contact it via email, live support and tickets.
+It works similarly to the other two but has more support options.
+You can contact it via email, live support, and tickets.

 You could also hire a professional animated video creator from Fiverr or Upwork.
 Seek those who provide examples you feel drawn to.
 Study their other work to see if they can provide you with the type of video you want.
 Paying someone else for their expertise in creating animated explainer videos gives you a slight edge and avoids the learning curve many companies deal with.
 You can hire freelancers as your budget allows.

 Videos are an excellent way to highlight the benefits of your products.
 The user can’t hold the item in their hands, but they can see exactly how it might impact their lives by watching your video.
 You’ll be surprised how high your conversion rates might go with a little focus on videos rather than other forms of marketing.

 Eleanor Hecks is editor-in-chief at Designerly.
 She was the director at a marketing agency before becoming a freelance web designer.
 Eleanor lives in Philly with her husband and dog, Bear.